markmanipula/cardGame/README.md

-A project in progress.
-Will develop this into a Blackjack card game.
+This project was developed in Swift.
+Will develop this simple card game into a Blackjack card game.